bangadang/stackIT/FS25/Dataengineering.md

 	- uses part of speech tagging or named entity recognition
 	- is more costly as it uses additional preprocessing of the information resurce
 - **structured representation**
-	- information resource represented as graphs, terms as nodes and semantic relation as branches
+	- information resource/ terms are represented as ==graphs, terms as nodes and semantic relationships as branches==
 	- very costly and virtually not used in IR

 ### Text preprocessing for unstructured text representations
 - text is represented as unoredred set of terms (BoW) and has to be preprocessed:
- 1. extracting pure textual content (e.g., from HTML, PDF, Word)
+ 1. extracting raw text / pure textual content (e.g., from HTML, PDF, Word)
 2. language detection , Optional – if you’re dealing with multilingual document collections
 3.  tokenization (separating text into character sequences)
-4. morphological normalization (lemmatization or stemming)
+4. morphological normalization (lemmatization or stemming, spelling corection, case folding)
 5. stopword removal
 - after preprocessing the text/document is ready to be indexed